 DramaDrama enhances the personal development of all our young people, allowing them to engage with the world around them in a creative and practical way.
-The skills and qualities developed in lessons, such as teamwork, creativity, leadership and risk-taking are transferable skills that will prepare our young people for life.
+The skills and qualities developed in lessons, such as teamwork, creativity, leadership and risk-taking are transferable skills that will prepare our young people for life and work in a fast paced, technological world.

-In September 2016 we will be offering a new qualification called The Arts Award; as a vehicle to ensure we build on our enriched arts experience, where all students can achieve.
-The course will be available for all students selecting Drama, within this subject, every term, each student will;
+In KS4 we offer The Arts Award; as a vehicle to ensure we build on our enriched arts experience, where all students can achieve.
+The course will also be available for all students selecting Drama, within this subject, every term, each student will;

 - Explore the Arts as a participant